Umbrella swept by wind kills woman at South Carolina beach - NewsBreak

 Umbrella swept by wind kills woman at South Carolina beach

-A beachgoer was killed Wednesday after a loose beach umbrella impaled her in the chest, authorities said.
+A beachgoer in South Carolina was killed after a loose beach umbrella impaled her in the chest.

-The umbrella was blown from its anchoring by the wind around 12:40 p.m. and hit Tammy Perreault while she was at a Garden City beach, Horry County Chief Deputy Coroner Tamara Willard told news outlets.
+The umbrella was blown from its anchoring by the wind and hit Tammy Perreault while she was at a Garden City beach on Wednesday, Horry County Chief Deputy Coroner Tamara Willard said.

-Perreault, 63, died about an hour later at the hospital from chest trauma, Willard said.
+Perreault, 63, died about an hour later in hospital from chest trauma, police said.

 The federal agency estimates about 3,000 people are injured by beach umbrellas every year.